omersany002/automated_stock_selection_and_backtest/README.md

 This project is an automated framework designed to select stocks, construct portfolios, and backtest their performance over a 10-year period using four distinct strategies.
 It provides a systematic approach for financial research and analysis.

-Strategies

-The framework tests the following four strategies:

-Value Stocks:

-Stocks with a price-to-book ratio equal to or less than 1.

-Positive price-to-earnings (P/E) ratio.

-Growth Stocks:

-Stocks with the highest revenue growth.

-Dividend Stocks:

-Stocks with the highest dividend yield.

-Quality Stocks:

-Stocks with the highest return on equity (ROE).

 ## Project Structure

 The project comprises the following key components: